tunacasserole/generator-graph/README.md

 First, install [Yeoman](http://yeoman.io) and generator-graph using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).

+use npm link when setting up a new project to create your WIP generator as a node module

 ```bash
 npm install -g yo
 npm install -g generator-graph